C dynamic memory allocation: Allocation size limits

 On glibc systems, the largest possible memory block malloc can allocate is only half this size, namely 2^(CHAR_BIT * sizeof(ptrdiff_t) - 1) - 1.

+On systems that use segmentation, like some memory models under MS-DOS, the largest possible memory block is typically one segment or less and thus significant smaller than the total address space, and size_t might be a smaller type than ptrdiff_t.

 Extensions and alternatives

 The C library implementations shipping with various operating systems and compilers may come with alternatives and extensions to the standard malloc interface.
 Notable among these is: